kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

 rvalue references and their role
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An lvalue is object that has name, an object whose address can be taken.
-Examples of lvalues would be:
+As explained above, an lvalue is object that has a name (identity), whose address can be taken, but that cannot be moved from.
+Examples of lvalues:

 .. code-block:: cpp